Education and Social Work Menu

 Completion of ESAL 0570 and ESAL0580 with a grade of C+ or better

-Applicants must be a minimum or 18 years of age on or before the completion of the first semester and have Canadian citizenship or landed immigrant status.
+Applicants must have Canadian citizenship or landed immigrant status.
 Two letters of reference are required, as well as immunization records.

 - ENGL 1100 Composition